 Any resources you’ve found helpful?

 I’ve been using this mobile app to track pregnancy process and early symptoms, especially during the first months.
 I did order a handful of books that came recommended off Amazon like Bringing Up Bébé, Happiest Baby on the Block, Babywise, and The Expectant Father.
-To be honest, the two books I liked best were the classics: What to Expect When You’re Expecting and What to Expect: The First Year.
+To be honest, I put those books to rest.
+I know many find them helpful, but I just didn’t click with them.
+However, these two classics spoke to me: What to Expect When You’re Expecting and What to Expect: The First Year.
 I felt these two offered practical advice in a positive, reassuring tone.
 When browsing my phone, helpful websites I’ve turned have been What to Expect, The Bump, and BabyCenter.
 I’m also looking forward to taking a hospital tour and labor/delivery class at the hospital soon.
 I’m prepared as one can be, perhaps!

 Favorite beauty products you’re using while pregnant?

 Anything not so enjoyable about your pregnancy?

 I’m thankful to have not felt sick or had complications during my pregnancy.
 During the first trimester, I just felt very fatigued.
 My energy came back during my second trimester, though I was having a hard time staying asleep at night.
 As for the third trimester, I’ve been feeling pretty great and sleeping has gotten a bit better.
 It’s now adjusting to a rapidly growing belly and feeling out of breath.
 Never have I felt so winded after a single flight of stairs, haha.
 I’ve also had heartburn/acid reflux toward the end of pregnancy.
 According to wive’s tales: this baby will be born with a head of hair.
 We’ll see!

 Do you have a specific ‘birth plan’ for labor/delivery?